samuraiexx/roll_together/README.md

-# Crunchy Party
+# Roll Together
-Crunchy Party is an extension for Google Chrome.
+Roll Together is an extension for Google Chrome.
 It synchronizes Crunchyroll Videos that are being played at multiple computers.

 ## How to use it
 You can download it from Chrome Store using the following link [https://chrome.google.com/webstore/detail/ilpfeljgdikoabaclkjgkbeegeoijfca](https://chrome.google.com/webstore/detail/ilpfeljgdikoabaclkjgkbeegeoijfca).
 If you want to add this extension from the source code, you can download this repo and follow the instructions below.